 The fact is, it’s a criminal offence for any landlord to evict a tenant without a court order.
-Moreover, there are no grounds for eviction based on “complaining about living conditions/repairs” or similarly, for being an uppity little shit-bag that complains about every God damn thing, consequently, that court order will never be granted.
-I wish there was a ground for it, but there isn’t.
-So if anyone claims they’re being “evicted” for complaining about repairs, they’re probably just being “kicked out” (which is illegal) and not actually evicted.
+Moreover, there are no grounds for eviction based on “complaining about living conditions/repairs” or similarly, for being an uppity little shit-bag that complains about every God damn thing.
+So the process of even starting an eviction for a disrepair issues is a non-starter.

-It’s already illegal for landlords to unlawfully ‘vacate’ tenants, which includes dragging a tenant out onto the streets by the root of their hair because they requested a leaking tap to be repaired.
-No ‘new’ laws need to be introduced to protect tenants from this tragically distorted situation.
-There’s already protection in place.
-Relax.
+To make it clear: it’s illegal for landlords to unlawfully remove tenants, which includes dragging a tenant out onto the streets by the roots of their weave because they requested a leaking tap to be repaired.

-Many people believe that serving an ‘Eviction notice, Section 8’ is “evicting a tenant”.
-It’s not.
+Many people believe that serving an ‘Eviction notice, Section 8’ is “evicting a tenant”, it’s not.
 That’s only the first step, and it’s only a notice of intent.
-As said, only a court can legally evict a tenant, whatever happens before is just premature ejaculation before the main event.
+As said, only a court can legally evict a tenant, whatever happens before is just premature ejaculation before the main course.

 There are several grounds for eviction, one of the most common being based on rent arrears.
 Here’s a list of grounds for eviction and how to evict a tenant – again, there is NOT a ground for complaining about a repair.

 This is what I suspect is happening in the scenarios where tenants are legitimately experiencing a so-called ‘revenge eviction’; tenants are being unlawfully vacated when they complain about repairs, which the landlord simply can’t be bothered to attend to (for whatever reason).

 So when is a tenant being ‘kicked out’?
-When the landlord has NO grounds for eviction, but has forced/demanded their tenant to vacate the premises early and/or without serving the proper notices and/or without a court order.
+When the landlord has NO grounds for eviction, but has forced/demanded their tenant to vacate the premises early and/or without serving the proper notices.

-Let me repeat, this is not an “eviction”, and definitely not legal.
+Let me repeat, this is not a proper “eviction”, and definitely not legal.

 “Revenge Eviction”, really?